loranger32/yocm/README.md

   Free updated CBE data is published monthly (every first Sunday of the month).

-  You can choose from a `full` dataset with updated data, or a smaller dataset called `update` with only the data to delete and the new data to insert.
-The latter takes way much time.
+  You can choose from a `full` data set with the latest data, or a smaller data set called `update` with only the data to delete and the new data to insert.
+The latter takes way less time.

   The datasets obtained from the CBE are marked with an extract number (see the meta.csv file).
-If you already have the before to last data extract (e.g. new dataset extract number is 102, and you have 101), then you can simply download the last `update` zip file from the [CBE website](https://economie.fgov.be/en/themes/enterprises/crossroads-bank-enterprises/services-everyone/cbe-open-data), and unzip it in the same directory as for a full import(`yocm/data/cbe_data`).
+If you already have the before to last data extract (e.g. new data set extract number is 102, and you have 101), then you can simply download the last `update` zip file from the [CBE website](https://economie.fgov.be/en/themes/enterprises/crossroads-bank-enterprises/services-everyone/cbe-open-data), and unzip it in the same directory as for a full import(`yocm/data/cbe_data`).

   Then run : `$ ruby yocm/yocm.rb --update-cbe`

-  On the same computers, it will usually take less than a minute to update.

 __How to check data extract number ?__

 The easy way is to run `ruby yocm/yocm.rb --extract-version`.
-It wil tell you what are the dataset versions in your DB, in your local folder and on the CBE website.
+It will tell you what are the data set versions in your DB, in your local folder and on the CBE website.

 Note that if the extractNumbers do not fit together, an error will be raised.
 You have two options :